Rotabor/Remoting-Replacement/README.md

 is sufficient to declare call-by-value or call-by-reference semantics.
 - Calls are fully transparent for both the server and the client.
 Neither end has to know that the operation happens on a remote instance.
 - Full support for bidirectional communication.
 Event callbacks are supported as well as callbacks using interfaces.
-There is no limit to the number of simultanously active calls in either direction.
+There is no limit to the number of simultaneously active calls in either direction.
 - Support for multiple clients and multiple servers within the same application.
 - Transparent reference support.
 Clients can take references to objects that lie on any system within the distributed application.
 - Automatic self-distribution of processes across several computers in a network